balbinot/supaharris/README.md

   certificate warning of the browser)

+### Testing the code base
+To run all the tests

+- `python manage.py test apps`

+Or to run tests in one specific file

+- `python manage.py test apps.accounts.tests.test_admin`

+Or to run one specific `TestCase`

+- `python manage.py test apps.accounts.tests.test_admin.ParameterAdminTestCase`

+Or to run one specific test in one specific `TestCase`

+- `python manage.py test apps.accounts.tests.test_admin.ParameterAdminTestCase.test_login_of_admin_200`

+To speed up running the test suite one can keep the database afterwards so the next iteration does not need to create it:

+- `python manage.py test apps --keepdb`

+To run the tests /w `coverage`

+- `coverage run --source='.' manage.py test apps --keepdb`

+  - Inspect the Coverage report or html
+    - `coverage report`
+    - `coverage html`

+Open the Coverage report, e.g. in a browser on the Docker host (not in the container)

+- `open htmlcov/index.html`

 ## Generate ADS API Token

 Creation of a References requires the ADS or arXiv url, and all data are automatically